jimasp/behave-vsc/CONTRIBUTING.md

 	4. open a diff comparison on the feature file you changed (leave the feature file open in another tab)
 	5. close vscode, open it again, check that having a feature file open on start up, you can run a scenario from inside the feature file
 	(the normal feature file that is open, not the diff view)
-	6. rename a feature file, in the test panel, check the feature is not duplicated, check feature tests run from the panel
+	6. rename a feature file, in the test side bar, check the feature is not duplicated, check feature tests run from the side bar
-	7. rename a feature group folder (e.g. 'group1_features'), check the folder is not duplicated, check feature tests run from panel
+	7. rename a feature group folder (e.g. 'group1_features'), check the folder is not duplicated, check feature tests run from side bar
 	8. go to a feature file, click "go to step" and check at least some of them work
 	9. rename the same steps file, then check you can still use "go to step" for a step in that file

 ---
 ## Design principles
-- Don't reinvent the wheel - leverage `vscode` methods (especially for paths), and if necessary node functions, to handle things wherever possible.
 - KISS - "It just works" - simple, minimal code to get the job done.
-Avoid anything that might break on someone else's box - for example don't rely on bash/cmd, installed programs etc.

 - YAGNI - don't be tempted to add extension capabilities the majority of people don't need.
 More code means more stuff that can break and/or lead to slower performance.
 Edge-case capabilities for an in-house project with an unusual custom setup should be supported in forked repos.
 (If it's a common concern, then please do submit a feature request issue or PR.)
+- Don't reinvent the wheel - leverage `vscode` methods (especially for paths), and if necessary node functions, to handle things wherever possible.
+(At the same time, don't add extra npm packages - lightweight, and less versioning/security/licensing/audit concerns.)
 - Don't attempt to modify/intercept or overcome any limitations of standard behave behaviour.
 The user should get the same results if they run the behave command manually.
 Also any such changes are more likely to break in future versions of behave.
 - Always consider performance.
 - Cross-platform, i.e. OS-independent drive/path separators (`C:\...` vs `/home/...`), line-endings (use `\n`), encoding (use `utf8`), etc. Also consider relative paths and path matching. (where possible vscode/node  converts `\`to `/` itself for consistency.)
+- Avoid anything that might break on someone else's machine - for example don't rely on bash/cmd, installed programs etc.
 - No reliance on other extensions except `ms-python.python`.
-- Try not to add extra npm packages - lightweight, less versioning/security/licensing/audit concerns.